Privacy Notice Investing in Volunteers for Employers

 - Developing an ongoing relationship post award to provide information to you about connections programme and other learning opportunities as an IiVe achiever.

-- Holding your details in our customer database (CRM – Salesforce) and IiVe website to contact you.
+- Holding your details in our customer database (CRM – Salesforce) and IiV website (Siteground – Website hosting) to contact you.

 - To contact you to request consent to send you marketing information.